akash-jain1306/akash-jain1306.github.io/index.md

    </li></ul>

 # Previous Work Experience
 I have worked in Computer Sciences Corporation India Pvt.
 Ltd. from July 2012 - September 2014 as a Associate Professional: Product Developer in new business Accelerator team.
-Here, I did application programming and enhancements for a CSC specific insurance product delivered to the client.
-Provided support and fixed bugs also mentored and taught new resources to work and collaborate proactively.
+Here I assisted in enhancing a CSC’s in-house product nbA by completing the development and deployment of several modules.
+I have helped in setting up a local development environment to expedite debugging and development, thereby reducing the turn around timefor new projects.
+Also, Cleared the Product Knowledge Framework Examination.
+I provided support and fixed bugs also mentored and taught new resources to work collaboratly.

 # Academic Details
 I have completed my M.S. from Indian Institute of Technology, Madras in Computer Science and Engineering in 2018.
 I worked under Dr. Balaraman Ravindran and co-guided by Dr. Rupesh Nasre at IIT Madras.
 I joined IIT Madras in July 2015.
 My area of research is Machine Learning and Distributed Graph Processing Frameworks for Complex Network Analysis.
 I am working on community detection algorithms for distributed graph processing frameworks (i.e. GraphX, GofFish) to figure out structural patterns in dynamic graphs.